hpi-swa-teaching/SqueakIssueIntegration/packages/IssueIntegration-Core.package/IIEmptyIssue.class/README.md

-An EmptyIssue is a version the Nil-Object of Issue.
+An EmptyIssue is used as a Nil-Object where no real issue is present.

-Instance Variables